philipp089/Home-Assistant-Config/README.md

 ### The Plants - Tab

-I still have to evaluate the Xiami-Plant-Sensors until that, this is still empty.
+I still have to evaluate the Xiami-Plant-Sensors until that, this dashboard is empty.

 ### The Climate - Tab